OpenRepeater/scripts/README.md

 #### Requirements:
 * SD card of 4GB or Larger (8GB or larger recommended)
-* You must be running Debian/Raspbian Buster OS (Ver 10) on your device
+* You must be running Debian/Raspbian Bullseye OS (Ver 11) on your device
-* You must run the install script as root
+* You must run the install script as sudo or root
 * Make sure that you device is connected to the internet as it will need to download files and packages to install.
 * ***You should set a STATIC ip address*** for your device to prevent the IP changing during/after build.
 The simplest way to do this is in your router.
 Map and IP address to the MAC address of the ethernet adapter.
 * It's **HIGHLY RECOMMNED NOT TO BUILD OVER WIFI**.
 If your device does not have onboard ethernet, it is advised to use a USB to ethernet adapter during the build process.